 PHY 2423.
 GENERAL PHYSICS II, LECTURE.
-A lecture course covering electricity, magnetism, and optics.
-This is a non-calculus based course primarily for pre- professional majors.
+A trigonometry-based lecture course covering electricity, magnetism, and optics, primarily for pre- professional majors.
 Prerequisite: PHY 2413 & PHY 2411 with a "C" or better.

 PHY 2511.
 GENERAL PHYSICS I-A, LABORATORY.
 A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2513 General Physics I-A, Lecture.